kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Concurrency in Go/Week 2/README.md

 >"Write two goroutines which have a race condition when executed concurrently.
 Explain what the race condition is and how it can occur."

-This is the only major inconsistency in the specializatino.
+This is the only major inconsistency in the specialization.
 The practical details needed to solve this problem are only discussed in the lectures of the next week.
 The [solution](./raceCondition.go) itself is not very complicated.
 In fact, it is so simple, that I cloud not write a different shareable version.
 Basically any solution of this problem can be submitted no matter how it twist it.